Skip to main content

 • image optimization: PNGs are optimized by pngnq/advpng, JPEGs with mozjpeg, SVGs are minified, PDFs are compressed with ocrmypdf’s JBIG2 support.
 (GIFs are not used at all in favor of WebM/MP4 <video>s.)

-• MathJax: getting well-rendered mathematical equations requires MathJax or a similar heavyweight JS library; worse, even after disabling features, the load & render time is extremely high—a page like the embryo selection page which is both large & has a lot of equations can visibly take >5s (as a progress bar that helpfully pops up informs the reader).
+• MathJax: getting well-rendered mathematical equations requires MathJax or a similar heavyweight JavaScript library; worse, even after disabling features, the load & render time is extremely high—a page like the embryo selection page which is both large & has a lot of equations can visibly take >5s (as a progress bar that helpfully pops up informs the reader).

 The solution here is to prerender MathJax locally after Hakyll compilation, using the local tool mathjax-node-page to load the final HTML files, parse the page to find all the math, compile the expressions, define the necessary CSS, and write the HTML back out.
-Pages still need to download the fonts but the overall speed goes from >5s to <0.5s, and JS is not necessary at all.
+Pages still need to download the fonts but the overall speed goes from >5s to <0.5s, and JavaScript is not necessary at all.

 • Automatic Link-Ification Regexps: I wrote LinkAuto.hs, a Pandoc library for automatically turning user-defined regexp-matching strings into links, to automatically turn all the scientific jargon into Wikipedia or paper links.
 (There are too many to annotate by hand, especially as new terms are added to the list or abstracts are generated for popups.)

-“Test all strings against a list of regexps and rewrite if they match” may sound simple and easy, but the naive approach is exponential: n strings, r regexps tested on each, so 𝒪 (nr) matches total.
+“Test all strings against a list of regexps and rewrite if they match” may sound simple and easy, but the naive approach is exponential: n strings, r regexps tested on each, so 𝒪(nr) matches total.
 With >600 regexps initially & millions of words on Gwern.net… Regexp matching is fast, but it’s not that fast.
 Getting this into the range of ‘acceptable’ (~3× slowdown) required a few tricks.

 The major trick is that each document is converted to a simple plain text format, and the regexps are run against the entire document; in the average case (think of short pages or popup annotations), there will be zero matches, and the document can be skipped entirely.
 Only the matching regexps get used in the full-strength AST traversal.
 While it is expensive to check a regexp against an entire document, it is an order of magnitude or two less expensive than checking that regexp against every string node inside that document!